lvwn-dngll/Owner-s-Portfolio/README.md

-# Owner-s-Portfolio
+# Owner's-Portfolio

-This is the portfolio of the owner to be used in future purposes.
+This portfolio shows my (Livewen Dongallo) background and past projects.
+Will update it overtime.